OntimizeWeb/docs/_pages/guide/prerequisites.md

 {% include base_path %}

-## Node & NPM ##
+## Node.js & npm ##

-Make sure you have NodeJS installed.
-Download the installer [here](http://nodejs.org/){:target="_blank"} or use your favorite package manager (you must download the installer according to your platform and operative system).
-It’s best to get the **6.x.x** version of node along with the **5.x.x** version of npm.
-This offers the best in stability and speed for building.
+Make sure you have Node.js installed.
+Download the installer [here](http://nodejs.org/){:target="_blank"} or use your favorite package manager.
+You must download the installer according to your platform and operating system.
+It’s suggested to use the **6.x.x** version of node along with the **5.x.x** version of npm.
+We've found this combination to be the fastest and most stable for Ontimize Web.

-Following installation to check that you have correctly installed Node.js, you must be able to invoke *node* and *npm* commands in the command-line, for example:
+Following installation, make sure you have correctly installed Node.js by invoking the following commands in the command-line:

 **NOTE**: On the Mac, the command-line is available via the *Terminal* application.
 On the PC, it's available as *Command Prompt* under *Accessories*.